wellington-oj/ebserver/README.md

     Unconnect the usb cable.

 ## 3 Starting Ebserver
-    go to ebserver/src/testModule.js and change 'app_name' to the desired app in the terminal, go to ebserver/src and type 'node index.js TEST_CLASS PACKAGE METHOD' where TEST_CLASS it's the class to be executed, PACKAGE the full package name of that class, and METHOD the name of the method.
+go to ebserver/src/testModule.js and change 'app_name' to the desired app in the terminal, go to ebserver/src and type 'node ebserver.js METHOD TEST_CLASS PACKAGE SUFIX' where TEST_CLASS it's the class to be executed, PACKAGE the full package name of that class, and METHOD the name of the method, and SUFIX is the sufix to be applied to the package name

 # Individual Executions mode